kreibaum/pacosako/README.md

 ## Running without Gitpod

-If you want to run the development environment locally, you will need to have Rust, Elm and [elm-live](https://elm-live.com) installed.
+If you want to run the development environment locally, you will need to have Rust, Elm and [elm-watch](https://github.com/lydell/elm-watch) installed.
-You also need the lastest version of [pytrans.py](https://github.com/kreibaum/pytrans.py/releases) on your path.
+You also need the latest version of [pytrans.py](https://github.com/kreibaum/pytrans.py/releases) on your path.

 Then you run

     # Initialize target directory, copy static files
     ./gitpod-init.sh

-    # Run elm-live which keeps the frontend up to date
+    # Run elm-watch which keeps the frontend up to date & hot reloads
     cd frontend
-    elm-live src/Main.elm --no-server -- --output=../target/elm.js
+    elm-watch hot

     # (In a second terminal) run the backend server:
     cd backend